- How You Can Help

 Lenten Prayers for Hungry People: Table Tents

-Download a free copy of the 2013 Lenten Prayers for Hungry People to help make a difference in God's world!
-This resource, a 6 x 9 inch "table tent," presents a scripture reading, prayer, and call to action for each of the five weeks of Lent plus Holy Week and makes a terrific resource for your church, Bible study, or small group.
+Download the 2015 Lenten Prayers for Hungry People to help make a difference in God's world!
+This resource, a 6 x 9 inch "table tent," presents a Scripture reading, prayer, and call to action for each of the five weeks of Lent plus Holy Week and makes a terrific resource for your church, Bible study, or small group.
+Request your free copies today!

 More Resources for Lent